AntonotnaWang/CellCounter/README.md

 </div>

 ## Project background
-An automated tool to identify target cells in fluorescent images.
+An automated tool to identify the target cells in fluorescent images.

 For a cell image with three channels: ```RGB```.